Ye and the surrounding area offer many interesting sites and activities. Starlight can arrange day trips to any of the following locations:

 Ko Yin Lay (the Mon name, translated, is “Banana Mountain”) – A uniquely styled Mon temple complex.
 It features a 9-story 4-sided seated Buddha structure that you can walk up from the ornately styled interior.
 At the top, enjoy a 360 degree view of the surrounding area.
 If you arrive at 10:30 to 11:00 am, you may be invited to sit down for a traditional Mon/Burmese lunch.
 All the food is vegetarian, and delicious!
 You won’t be asked for payment or the food, but a donation to the temple will be appreciated.
 A very large reclining Buddha image is being built at Ko Yin Lay, as well as a private school.
 Ko Yin Lay is about 25 minutes drive time from Starlight Guesthouse.
 You can go either with or without a guide.

 Jaung Ywar (School Village) – The village is a mix of Mon and Kayin people, and is located upstream on the Ye River, where the water runs clean and clear.
 You can hire a longtail boat for10,000 kyat and go upstream through the jungle to a small Mon temple where 2 branches of the river meet.
 There are areas along the river that are perfect for swimming or just relaxing.
 Outside the village, there is a pagoda on the hill with a great viewpoint of the river as it winds through the jungle, and the mountains beyond.
-There is a small restaurant in the village if you choose to eat there.
+There are restaurants in the village if you choose to eat there.
 Jaung Ywar village is about 40 minutes drive time from Starlight Guesthouse.
 You will travel to the village by either motorbike or car, and the boat ride starts from the village.
 Dress modestly for swimming.
 No bikinis, please.

 A guide is required for a visit to Jaung Ywar village.

-Asin Village and BinLeWa beach – Asin is a large village to the west of Ye, and BinLeWa Beach is at the point where the Ye River ows into the ocean.
+Asin Village and BinLeWa beach – Asin is a large village to the west of Ye, and BinLeWa Beach is at the point where the Ye River flows into the ocean.
 You will go through Asin before you reach BinLeWa.
 At the beach, there is a hill with a small pagoda at the top, and it is a nice viewpoint.
 There are several restaurants that make very good food: barbeque, seafood and tom yum (Thai-style seafood soup).
 Drinks and beer are also available.
 The water at the beach is not so clear, but it is safe to swim there.
 Unfortunately, there is a lot of rubbish in the area.

 Most visitors walk to the left side of the rocky hill, but the beach to the right side is more secluded, and cleaner.